 The intval() function casts user input as an integer, and defaults to zero if the input was a non-numeric value.

 We then check to see if the value ended up as zero.

 Sanitization is a bit more liberal of an approach to accepting user data.

-However, there is a new CA called Lets Encrypt which issues free certificates to websites who want to use SSL.
-They are trying to make it free to use SSL to encrypt connections on the Web.However, they do not check to see if the website owner is pretending to be someone else.So the effect of this is that we are seeing many phishing sites that have a valid certificate issued by Lets Encrypt and which appear as ‘Secure’ in the Chrome browser.
+We can fall back to using these methods when there's a range of acceptable input.Escape data as much as possible on output to avoid XSS and malformed HTML.Google’s Chrome web browser is used by over 50% of users on the web.However, there is a new CA called Lets Encrypt which issues free certificates to websites who want to use SSL.
+They are trying to make it free to use SSL to encrypt connections on the Web.However, they do not check to see if the website owner is pretending to be someone else.If it did, we'll save an empty value to the database.